AviiNL/battlenet-ts/readme.md

  - Add or remove users from teamspeak groups based on group name
  - Get guild member information to get the rank id
  - Listen for incoming chat messages that are sent to the bot

-## Todo
- - Select a character (if more than one found in guild) to authenticate against
+ - Get a list of characters the account has in the guild

 ## Initialization

 ```javascript